janthmueller/swizzle/README.md

 ## Overview

-**Swizzle** is a Python utility for flexible attribute manipulation.
-You can retrieve and assign multiple attributes of an object in any order or combination using simple attribute syntax.
+Swizzle makes it easy to get or set multiple attributes of an object at once, using simple attribute syntax.
+It works with regular classes, `dataclass`, `Enum`, and more.

-It works with regular classes, `dataclass`, `Enum`, and other objects.
-The goal is to make working with objects that have multiple fields more flexible and expressive.
+It provides convenient multi-attribute access.
+You can grab, combine, or assign attributes in any order or combination.

 ---